 - Saving on electricity bill: £105/year

 Now if you had to borrow the £6,500 at 6% interest then it would take circa 20 years to get your investment back.
-With a service life of 25 years for the solar PV panels this still gives a return but it does show the length of time it may take to get your original investment back.
-Of course you also have the re-assurance that you can get some electricity during daylight hours if there was a grid powercut.
+With a service life of 25 years for the solar PV panels this still gives a slight return but it does show the length of time it may take to get your original investment back.
+Note that unless you have an “off grid” system you will still lose power if there is a grid powercut.
 Also electricity prices are likely to rise over the next decade.

 Now if your cost of borrowing money was only 4% and the solar pv panel installation cost fell to £5,000 then the payback would be closer to 11 years.
 Better but still a long term investment rather than a quick return.